 - 5 workshops for specific ethnic communities, with over 83 people in attendance

-These workshops and presentations have all been held in partnership with organisations including our project partners-
+These workshops and presentations were held in partnership with organisations including our project partners-

 - Queensland Disability Network